thwill1000/mmb4l/README.md

              * 2 - RC (release candidate)
              * 3 ..
 9 - release, in which case the "real" MICRO version is the 3-digit number minus 300.
          * The BUILD number has 4 digits but is currently unused and always returns 0.
-     * Without the additional argument it returns an integer = MAJOR * 100,000,000 + MINOR * 1,000,000 + MICRO * 10000 + BUILD, e.g. 5,000,000 for version 0.5.
+     * Without the additional argument it returns an integer = MAJOR * 100,000,000 + MINOR * 1,000,000 + MICRO * 10000 + BUILD, e.g. 8,000,000 for version 0.8.

   * `MM.INFO(VPOS)`
-     * Gets the current vertical position (in characters) following the last `PRINT` command.
+     * Gets the cursor vertical position in pixels following the last `PRINT` command.
-         * `OPTION RESOLUTION PIXEL` can be used to change this to return a value in pixels based on a nominal 8x12 font.
+     * If no graphics window is selected then the returned value is computed from the terminal cursor position and the currently selected MMBasic font.
      * Unlike the PicoMite, drawing graphics and using the TEXT command does not change the reported position.

+  * `MM.INFO(VPOS C)`
+     * Gets the cursor vertical position in character-cells following the last `PRINT` command.

   * `MM.INFO(VRES)`
      * Gets the width of the current graphics window in pixels.
-     * If no graphics window is selected then returns the width of the console in characters.
+     * If no graphics window is selected then the returned value is computed from the terminal size and the currently selected MMBasic font.
-         * `OPTION RESOLUTION PIXEL` can be used to change this to return a value in pixels based on a nominal 8x12 font.
+     * Disallowed (throws an error) when a simulated platform is active via `OPTION SIMULATE`; use the simulated platform's MM.VRES built-in variable.

 ### MM.HRES